YellowOnion/steam-runtime-tools/docs/slr-for-game-developers.md

 ### Running commands in soldier, sniper, etc.

-The simplest scenario for using the Steam Linux Runtime framework is to run commands in a newer runtime such as soldier (or, in future, sniper).
+The simplest scenario for using the Steam Linux Runtime framework is to run commands in a newer runtime such as soldier or sniper.
 This is not directly supported by Steam itself, but is useful as a baseline for testing.
 To do this, run a command like: